-Our Annual BMT Long-Term Survivorship Clinic provides follow-up care and information about how to protect your health over the long term.
-It is open to anyone who has undergone a blood stem cell or marrow transplant (BMT), even if the transplant did not take place at Roswell Park.
+Our Annual TCT Long-Term Survivorship Clinic provides follow-up care and information to protect your health over the long term.
+It is open to anyone who has undergone a blood or marrow transplant or received cellular therapy, even if the transplant or cellular therapy treatment did not take place at Roswell Park.

 The clinic does not replace your regular follow-up clinic visits.
-It adds an extra level of care, monitoring you for health issues that can arise long after a transplant and providing you and the medical professionals who care for you with important information to keep you healthy as a survivor after a cancer diagnosis.
+It adds an extra level of care, monitoring you for health issues that can arise long after treatment, or that can occur as a complication of the cellular therapies, and providing you and the medical professionals who care for you with important information to keep you healthy as a cancer survivor.

 Among other services, members of the clinic team:

-- Alert patients to changes in routine health-maintenance screening (e.g., mammograms) that may be necessary due to therapy.
+- Alert patients to changes in routine health-maintenance screening such as mammograms that may be necessary due to therapy.

 - Remind patients about the need to be re-immunized against certain diseases and specify when it is safe to do so.